BLUE HORIZON 1261

 "Take these and go get some rest," she told him.
 "I know we just got out of a deep freeze, but I think the change in temperatures hasn't been good to you.
 Drink plenty of fluids and keep yourself cool."

 Weary and unwilling to give the doctor's knowledge further thought, the cougar nodded and swallowed both pills with the water.
 "Thanks, Connie," he said, closing his eyes a moment.
-When he turned to leave the Infirmary, the door opened and Merlin stood just outside.
+When he turned to leave the sickbay, the door opened and Merlin stood just outside.